johanneskruse/nlp_QA_QG_app/README.md

-# Question Answering & Question Generation prototype
+# Steamlit App for Question Answering & Question Generation
+## Welcome 🏆
+With this streamlit app you are able to play around with state-of-the-art NLP models in an easy user friendly environment.

+There are two main task, namely; Question Answering and Question Generation.

 # Getting started
 It's super easy, we promise!